With apologies to Elizabeth Barrett Browning (See below for her original poem)

 This covenant bond between God and Abraham and Sarah and their descendants is uniquely defined in the story of Moses, the escape from slavery in Egypt, and the giving of the Ten Commandments.

-And so, while hesed has the feelings of love, kindness, mercy, and affection it is defined primarily by the unconditional steadfast, loyal, faithfulness, trustworthiness of God for the covenant bond made with Abraham and Sarah and their descendants - i.e., the Jews.
+And so, while hesed has the feelings of love, kindness, mercy, and affection it is defined primarily by the unconditional steadfast, loyal, faithful, trustworthy relationship of God with Abraham and Sarah and their descendants - i.e., the Jews.

 Further qualities that are also embedded in hesed are righteousness and justice; harmony and well-being.
 Notice that in the verse quoted above, God says, "I will bless you so that you will be a blessing."
 So, while God's covenant bond is unbreakable and unconditional, it is not an "anything goes" relationship.
 It is a bond that has a purpose: so that you will be a blessing.
 And the nature of this blessing is justice: right relationships with kin, foreigners, slaves, the land, animals, etc., etc.; and harmony and well-being for all.